Chodová Planá: Geography

 Chodová Planá is located about 12 km northeast of Tachov and 49 km northwest of Plzeň.
-Most of the municipal territory lies in the Teplá Highlands, but the western part with the built-up area lies in the Upper Palatinate Forest Foothills.
+Most of the municipal territory lies in the Teplá Highlands, but the western part with the built-up area lies in the Podčeskoleská Hills.
 The highest point is at 748 m above sea level.

 The stream Kosový potok flows across the municipal territory.
 There are several fishponds in the vicinity of the market town.
 The largest of them is Regent, a 52 ha pond used for sports and recreational purposes.
 The pond was founded in 1479.